Bakterio/karmen-helper/README.md

 ```
 ### Usage
 Run script using run.sh.
 It opens python virtual environment and run the .py script.
-- Give permitiones to run.sh using chmod
+- Give permissions to run.sh using chmod
     ```
     sudo chmod +x run.sh
     ```